-\textbf{Notation.} We use $\mathbb{R}_+$ for the set of nonnegative real numbers and $\mathbb{Z}_+$ for the set of nonnegative integers.
-Vectors and matrices are denoted by boldface letters, with $\mathbf{1}$ representing the all-ones~vector of an appropriate dimension.
+\textbf{Notation.} We use $\mathbb{R}_+$, $\mathbb{Z}_+$, and $\mathbb{Q}$ to denote the sets of nonnegative real numbers, nonnegative integers, and rational numbers, respectively.
+Vectors and matrices are denoted by boldface letters, with $\mathbf{e}_i$ and $\mathbf{1}$ representing the $i$-th unit and the all-ones~vectors of an appropriate dimension.
 Capital and calligraphic letters are used, respectively, for sets and collections of sets.
-Finally, for a polytope $P$, let $\mathrm{ext}(P)$ denote its set of extreme points.
+For a polytope $P$, $\mathrm{ext}(P)$ denotes its set of extreme points.